 INTRODUCTION 5

-INTRODUCTION 5
+Equity Philosophy and Values 5

 SCOPE OF EQUITY WORK 7

 Why Center Race?
-7

 PROCESS OF PLAN CONSTRUCTION 10

-Historical Context 10
+Historical Context

 State Legislation and Equity Initiatives 10

-Scholarship on Race and Equity 11
+Scholarship on Race and Equity

 Implicit Bias 11

-Validation Theory and Stereotype Threat 11
+Validation Theory and Stereotype Threat

 Critical Race Theory 11

-Campus Feedback
+Campus Feedback 12

 A SYSTEMIC CHANGE FRAMEWORK FOR RACIAL EQUITY 14

-Dimensions of Change
+Dimensions of Change 14

 Areas of Impact 15

-A Tool for Facilitating Discussion and Processing Change
+A Tool for Facilitating Discussion and Processing Change 16

 ACCOUNTABILITY STATEMENT 17

 PART TWO: ISSUES & GOALS

+INTRODUCTION 20

+CONNECTION 21

-IN 20 СС DNNECTION 21 Issue 1.
-The onboarding process disproportionately impacts African American students 22 Issue 2.
-There are large numbers of students of color who are not accessing, are ineligible for, or fall out of eligibility for available financial aid programming 23 Issue 3.
-More recent focused outreach with a specific intent to increase access and enrollment of Latinx and African American students doesn't readily connect back to a larger strategy to support and retain these populations 24
+Issue 1.
+The onboarding process disproportionately impacts African American students 22

+Issue 2.
+There are large numbers of students of color who are not accessing, are ineligible for, or fall out of eligibility for available financial aid programming 23

+Issue 3.
+More recent focused outreach with a specific intent to increase access and enrollment of Latinx and African American students doesn't readily connect back to a larger strategy to 24

+support and retain these populations , 24

-ENTRY 25 services, he current lack of coordinated infrastructure for basic needs services at the college (psychologica food pantry, transportation, homeless referrals) can make it prohibitive for students of color to rvices lssue 5.
-L ack of a sense of belonging, safety, and space allocation for students of color 27 PROGRESS 29 Nany programs perpetuate structural racism by failing to educate students in the history and racism implicit and explicit in their disciplines 30 nsufficient culturally responsive, relevant and sustaining pedagogy and other asset-based les in teaching and serving our students of color 32 Aicroaggressions and unconscious bias negatively affect experience and learning for of color 33 ack of a college-wide retention plan for students of color to progress through their career at Foothill 34 Lack, or underutilization of campus support resources (tutoring, career center, center, etc.) 35 tudents accessing our classes and services online are not receiving comparable spaces, s, and services as students who access them on campus 36 COMPLETIO N 38 Program and Service Area assessments did not invoke meaningful discussion and ound equity efforts 39 Across the California Community College system, all students are not succeeding in comparable eaching their educational goals 40 GLOSSARY .
-41 ENDNOTES 42
+ENTRY 25 Issue 4.
+The current lack of coordinated infrastructure for basic needs services at the college (psychologic services, food pantry, transportation, homeless referrals) can make it prohibitive for students of color to access services.
+Issue 5.
+Lack of a sense of belonging, safety, and space allocation for students of color 27 PROGRESS 29 Issue 6.
+Many programs perpetuate structural racism by failing to educate students in the history and ongoing racism implicit and explicit in their disciplines 30 Issue 7.
+Insufficient culturally responsive, relevant and sustaining pedagogy and other asset-based approaches in teaching and serving our students of color 32 Issue 8.
+Microaggressions and unconscious bias negatively affect experience and learning for students of color 33 Issue 9.
+Lack of a college-wide retention plan for students of color to progress through their academic career at Foothill 34 Issue 10.
+Lack, or underutilization of campus support resources (tutoring, career center, transfer center, etc.) 35 Issue 11.
+Students accessing our classes and services online are not receiving comparable spaces, resources, and services as students who access them on campus.
+36 COMPLETION 38 Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts 39 Issue 13: Across the California Community College system, all students are not succeeding in comparable rates at reaching their educational goals 40 GLOSSARY 41 ENDNOTES 42